440 Huntington Avenue

 I have a Bachelor of Arts in International Relations at Boston University and a Master of Arts in Teaching at Brandeis University.
 I started my career in education as a teacher, but soon after realizing that it wasn’t the right fit for me, I transitioned into higher education and never looked back!

 What are the key aspects of your role at Northeastern?
 What do you enjoy most about what you do?

-My main role at CCIS is to support the graduate students in the master’s programs that we offer.
+My main role at Khoury College is to support the graduate students in the master’s programs that we offer.
 I enjoy interacting with students about their professional ambitions, so I am very excited to be a part of their journey at Northeastern as they work toward these goals.

-Prior to CCIS, my background in higher education has been around advising students who are pursuing careers in the healthcare field.
-What I have noticed throughout the years is the significant growth in technology, specifically data science, within many healthcare roles to better serve the patient population.
+Before coming to Khoury, I was advising students who were pursuing careers in the healthcare field.
+What I’ve noticed throughout the years is the significant growth in technology, specifically data science, within many healthcare roles to better serve the patient population.
 With that being said, I am truly thrilled to be part of a college that is in the forefront of technology-advancing research that will improve and meet the demands of our ever-growing society.